albinkizh/albinkizh/README.md

 </h1>

 <h3 align="center">
 Im Albin Kizhakkedath, a Junior App Developer.
-Im currently learning C++.
-Some other Programming Languages I know are F#, Javascript and C# pretty well.
+Im currently learning PHP.
+Some other Programming Languages I know are C++ and C# pretty well.
 My Goal is to get better and make a living out of it in the future.
 I love to Code and learn new languages.
 Dont bother to notify if you need something from me :)
 </h3>

 <br>